Welcome to ROOSTERGNN Academy!

 — Attilio Bisini, father of Alessia Bisini, RGNN Academy Class of 2016, Madrid, Spain

-ROOSTERGNN Global News Network (RGNN.org) is a non-profit news agency promoting freedom of expression and journalism education.
+ROOSTERGNN Global News Network (RGNN.org) is a non-profit news agency promoting freedom of expression and communications education.
 We currently have more than 700 contributors worldwide, publishing content in English and Spanish.

 ROOSTERGNN has been featured in numerous media outlets, including The Guardian, National Geographic and El País.
 ROOSTERGNN journalists have gone on to write for The Huffington Post and Reuters, amongst others.